digithree/readable-only-web/README.md

 #### The ethics of radical tracker blocking

-There are some who will argue that it is ethically wrong to block cookies as there is an implicit (or even sometimes an attempted explicit) contract to allow tracking in exchange for viewing content.
-In my opinion that's a bad deal and one that shouldn't have to be made anyway.
+There are some who will argue that it is ethically wrong to block cookies as there is an implicit (or even explicit) contract to allow tracking in exchange for viewing content.
+In my opinion that's a bad deal.
 If, as a website, you want to restrict your content, by all means do so.
-You cannot fault someone querying a resource on an free channel in a reasonable manner.
+You cannot fault someone querying a resource on an free and open channel in a reasonable manner if you provide it.

 There are also grounds to argue that services like ROW obstruct the ability of sites to manage their GDPR responsibilities to visitors.
 As far as I know, any resource on the web that can be fetched is fair game to see as it is, and if no personal data is transferred to them in this fetch, there is no responsibility on their part to manage any data on fetchers.
 Correct me if I'm wrong, please.